KatarinaOldakowski/Data-Analysis-Machine-Learning/README.md

 -Stroke distribution via pie chart

-This is a highly unbalanced data distribution, indicates that every 5 people out of 100 are having strokes, before using any modeling this should be solve as most of the machine learning algorithm do not work well with the imbalanced data
+This is a highly unbalanced data distribution, indicates that every 5 people out of 100 are having strokes, before using any modeling this should be solve as most of the machine learning algorithm do not work well with the imbalanced data.

+-Heart_disease & Hypertension distribution via barplot

+Hypertension and heart disease features are correlated to stroke.

 ## Data Preprocessing